2010-11-14

 Anand and I think augmented reality will change at least the following five things:

+1. The nature of advertising.
 We know that if you're an advertiser, you want to allow people to transact while their attention has been caught by your product or service.
 The beauty of augmented reality is that it allows any advertiser to bring the possibility to purchase much closer to the advertising stimulus.
-So, if I'm reading an interesting article in a magazine and there is an add with a visual code on it, I can then scan it with my BlackBerry or my iPhone and order it immediately.
+So, if I'm reading an interesting article in a magazine and there is an add with a visual code on it, I can then scan it with my BlackBerry or my iPhone and order it immediately.2.
+The nature of location.
+The GPS revolution in cars has already created a low fidelity version of augmented reality by enabling maps in any car that wants them.
+You are already starting to see applications available on advanced phones that allow an individual to hold their phone up to a location so that the information about the location is overlayed on the screen:

 Right now these are focused on tourism, but it does not take a lot of imagination to see that any sales or service force would love to be able to walk up to a building and understand the nature of the potential customers inside, or installed products to be serviced.